openc/elasticsearch-record-linkage/README.md

 The `params` object holds the following information:
 * A `query`, the query string to compare against the field value (mandatory);
-* A `field` name, the name of the field to retrieve the other values to be compared against (mandatory);
+* A `field` name, the name of the field to retrieve the other values to be compared against (mandatory).
+This field must have been indexed with term vectors enabled, including token positions.
+This can be done by adding the `"term_vector":
+  "with_positions"` parameter to the field declaration in the index.
 * An `analyzer`, the identifier of an ElasticSearch analyzer to use to tokenize the query (optional).
 If not provided, the default search analyzer will be used;
 * Other optional parameters which depend on the similarity heuristic used (in this case `query_norm_exponent`).